ricardotulio/InboxAgencyTrial/README.md

 ## Running this project

 First, copy `.env.example` to `.env` and set smtp environments.
-Prefer to use gmail account.

 ```
-If you wanto to receive emails sent by worker, use a valid e-mail into db/seeds/UserSeeder.php.
+If you wanto to receive emails sent by worker, configure SMTP using a valid Gmail account and configure yours security settings.
+You can find how to configurate in (https://www.formget.com/send-email-via-gmail-smtp-server-in-php/) on session "Change in Gmail settings:".
+Also use a valid e-mail into db/seeds/UserSeeder.php.
 ```

 After this, just run commands below: